-For those of you relocating to Seattle, you got a taste of the Seattle neighborhoods in our last post, but what about finding the right house or apartment?
+For those of you relocating to Seattle, you got a taste of Seattle’s neighborhoods in an earlier Matriculate post, but what about finding the right house or apartment?
 Moving to a new city can be daunting, so we’ve collected a bunch of resources to help you in this time of transition, especially regarding your house-hunting search.
-Keep in mind, the Facebook Group is a great place to connect with others who might be looking for roommates, or to seek the insight of your incoming classmates who live locally.
+Keep in mind, the Facebook cohort page is a great place to connect with others who might be looking for roommates, or to seek the insight of your incoming classmates who live locally.

 - Live Lovely – This website is well curated and visually oriented.
 Just put in your desired neighborhood and price range, and watch the options appear – with pictures and a map!

-- Seattle Rentals – Focused on our city, Seattle Rentals does a good job of keeping your house hunting contained and they also have great info for moving out here too!
-Check the Moving Resources box to the left.
+- Seattle Rentals – Focused on our city, Seattle Rentals does a good job of keeping your house hunting contained.
+They also have great info for moving out here—check the Moving Resources box to the left.

 - Apartment List – A website dedicated to the many apartments available in Seattle, this resource presents available spaces broken down into neighborhoods, highlighting pricing, noise level, etc. to make the search as seamless as possible.